-40 CFR 194 Monitoring Parameter Monitoring Program Frequency of Measurement Related Performance Assessment Parameter Major FEPs Screening Decisions Related to Monitoring Subsidence Measurements Subsidence Monitoring Program Annually Not directly related to a PA Parameter.
+40 CFR Part 194 Monitoring Parameter Monitoring Program Frequency of Measurement Related Performance Assessment Parameter Major FEPs Screening Decisions Related to Monitoring Probability of Encountering a Castile Brine Reservoir Delaware Basin Monitoring Program As drilling records are received Data is reported annually Probability of encountering a Castile brine reservoir, reservoir pressure, and volume.
+In the CCA 8% was used, in the PAVT a range of 1 - 60% was used.
+Drilling fluid flow, Drilling fluid loss, Blowouts, Brine reservoirs Data is evaluated annually and during recertification Subsidence Measurements Subsidence Monitoring Program Annually or as determined necessary by the DOE Data is reported annually Not directly related to a PA Parameter.
 Can provide spatial information on surface subsidence (if any) over the influence area of the underground openings during operations.
-Changes to Groundwater flow due to mining effects, Subsidence baseline Waste Activity WIPP Waste Information System (WWIS) Continually Updated as Waste is Received Radionuclide inventory.
-Can Validate the adequacy of the Baseline Inventory Report information used in the CCA, scaled to the LWA limits of 6.2 million cubic feet for CH and RH TRU waste and 5.1 million curies for RH TRU waste (limits are listed in table WCA-1 in the CCA) Waste Radiological Characteristic, Consolidation of waste
+Changes to Groundwater flow due to mining effects, Subsidence baseline Data is evaluated annually and during recertification Waste Activity WIPP Waste Information System (WWIS) Continually updated as waste is received Data is reported annually Radionuclide inventory.
+Can Validate the adequacy of the Baseline Inventory Report information used in the CCA, scaled to the LWA limits of 6.2 million cubic feet for CH and RH TRU waste and 5.1 million curies for RH TRU waste (limits are listed in table WCA-1 in the CCA) Waste Radiological Characteristic, Consolidation of waste Data is evaluated annually and during recertification